danielgtaylor/huma/README.md

 ## Custom OpenAPI Fields

 Use the OpenAPI hook for OpenAPI customization.
-It gives you a `*gab.Container` instance that represents the root of the OpenAPI document.
+It gives you a `*gabs.Container` instance that represents the root of the OpenAPI document.

 ```go
 func modify(openapi *gabs.Container) {